cgiff9/automata/dfa/README.txt

 --------------------
    READING OUTPUT
 --------------------
-Each state transition is output to the console:
+Here is a sample run with typical program output.
+This information is displayed unless the '-q' option is invoked:

 $ ./dfa auto_oddNumZeroes.txt 10100
 q0, START?
 1, FINAL?
 0, ZERO-> q1, ONE-> q0
 q1, START?
 0, FINAL?
 1, ZERO-> q0, ONE-> q1
-INPUT: 10100
 1: q0 -> q0
 0: q0 -> q1 (F)
 1: q1 -> q1 (F)
 0: q1 -> q0
 0: q0 -> q1 (F)
-ACCEPTED.

-First, the input states are printed for the user's covenience.
-If this is not wanted, the
-'-q' option can remove any printed output.
-Know that the program returns 0 on a rejected string and 1 on an accepted string.
+(ACCEPTED)
+     ==>10100

-Secondly, the INPUT string is displayed..
+First, the machine file itself is printed.

-Thirdly, the transitions made during the machine run are output line-by-line.
+Second, the transitions made during the machine run are output line-by-line.
 The "(F)" indicates that the latest transition has landed on a FINAL state.
 Thus, the last line output before a state is ACCEPTED should